 You might buy an item tax-exempt intending to resell it, but then use the item in your business or for personal use.
 In that case you must report and pay use tax on the item.
 Use tax is calculated at the same rate as sales tax.
 Report use tax on your sales and use tax return.

 There are criminal and civil penalties for the fraudulent use of a resale certificate.

-You should provide a signed copy of your current Annual Resale Certificate to each seller when you buy or rent property or services that you intend to resell or re-rent as part of your business.
+You may provide a copy of your current Annual Resale Certificate to the seller when you buy or rent property or services that you intend to resell or re-rent as part of your business.
 Do not give out your original resale certificate.
-If you need a replacement, contact your local service center or Taxpayer Services.

 You should not accept an Annual Resale Certificate if you know or have reason to believe the goods are purchased for reasons other than those stated on the certificate.
 For example, an Annual Resale Certificate from a car dealership should not be accepted for the purchase of office supplies or similar items not normally sold by car dealerships.